illuzzzio/JAVASCRIPT-PROJECTS/README.md

 - ✅ Sonar sensor (Ultrasonic HC-SR04)

-YOU CAN REFER TO THE WORD FILE FOR MORE DETAIL , video of its working is already uploaded........
+YOU CAN REFER TO THE WORD FILE FOR MORE DETAIL , video of its working is already uploaded........ download the doc file to learn about more details from my repo........

+Also i have uploaded a video of its working .......  so that you can see the real output on processing4 software (Dont forget to download Processing4 software for output)